potatoxz14/Tbouncer/README.md

 ## Overview

-This repository is designed for experimenting with system call manipulation and fuzzing techniques, particularly those related to Iago attacks.
-It includes modified system call files and proofs-of-concept (PoC) for various Iago attack scenarios, as described in the Emilia paper.
-The project enables testing system security by simulating malicious behaviors and capturing system call chains using eBPF.
+This repository is designed for fuzzing syscall handling in Tcons.

 ## Directory Structure

 ### `syscall`

 - Contains modified system call files originally derived from the LTP (Linux Test Project) repository.
-- **Files with the** `**iago**` **prefix**: These files alter system call return values to `4099` during execution.
+- **Files with the** `**iago**` **prefix**: These files triger mutating system call return values to `4099` during execution, and check if the return value has been changed successfully.
 This behavior is implemented to simulate Iago attacks for fuzzing purposes.
-- **Other files**: These files do not alter system call behaviors but instead log system call chains using eBPF for analysis and monitoring.
+- **Other files**: These files do not triger mutation but noly triger logging system call chains using eBPF for analysis and monitoring.

 ### `iago`